akto-api-security/tests-library/remediation/SSRF_ON_AWS_META_ENDPOINT.md

 ### Step 4: Implement Network Firewall or WAF
 Implement AWS Network Firewall or AWS WAF (Web Application Firewall) if the application is expected to handle unpredictable and complex traffic.

-### Step 5: Regularly Audit And Update
-Regular audits should be performed to ensure the latest security measures are in place and are effective.